 Later we drive to an area near Vall d’Ebo where Pau has found previously orchids and his favourite butterfly, the Spanish festoon.
 There, we see lots of spikes and basal rosettes of two species: Sombre-bee Orchid (Ophrys fusca) and the endemic Ophrys dianica.
 Regarding butterflies, we have superb views of Spanish festoon, Bath white and Provence Hairstreak among others.
 Along the road, we find a Cirl Bunting.

-Finally, on the way back to Jávea we make a quick stop to add some cracking orchids: Giant Orchid (Himantoglossum robertianum) and Woodcock Orchid (Ophrys scolopax).
+Finally, on the way back to Jávea we make a quick stop to add some cracking orchids.
+Giant Orchid (Himantoglossum robertianum) and Woodcock Orchid (Ophrys scolopax) are the most abundant.
 Furthermore, we add two hybrids Ophrys x castroviejoi (O. scolopax x O. speculum) and Ophrys x pielteri (O. scolopax x O. tenthredinifera).
+Regarding butterflies, we add an extra 15 species more of butterflies, including Scarce Swallowtail, Cleopatra, Western Dappled White, Mallow Skipper and Holly Blue.